tambej29/SQL/Pizza Analyst/pizza analysis results.md

 _Garlic is the overall most used ingredient, followed by tomatoes._

+## Summary:
+- Most orders are place during (lunch and evening) and on Fridays.
+- Classic Pizzas are customers favorire and most customer purchase and contribute to about 26% of the sales
+- Large pizzas contribute to about 45% of the sales
+- The Classic Deluxed is the overall most ordered pizza
+- The Thai Chiken Pizza yielded the most sales, but teh Classic deluxed Pizza is the best selling pizzas
+- The Brie Carre Pizza is the worst selling pizza

-Visit [Pizza dashboard](https://public.tableau.com/app/profile/jordan.t8456/viz/PizzaDashboard_16926530489230/Home) to see a visual representation.
+Please Visit [Pizza dashboard](https://public.tableau.com/app/profile/jordan.t8456/viz/PizzaDashboard_16926530489230/Home) to see a visual representation.

+✨Thank you ✨